Find Affordable College Courses

 82 Yearly Graduations

 Northwestern University comes in at #4 on our list of the most popular colleges offering master's degrees in other legal professions.
 Each year, around 22,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,276 per year, while in-state graduate students, on average, pay $56,067 per year.
-During the 2020-2021 academic year, 82 people received their master's degree in other legal professions from Northwestern.
-About 55% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $64,887 per year, while in-state graduate students, on average, pay $52,698 per year.
+During the most recent year for which we have data, 82 people received their master's degree in other legal professions from Northwestern.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 66% were women.
+Data shows that Northwestern graduates that hold this degree go on to make a median salary of $56,335.

 #5